-Head coach Tod Kowalczyk’s transformation of the University of Toledo men’s basketball program is nearly complete as he enters his fourth season at the helm of the Rockets.
+Head coach Tod Kowalczyk’s transformation of the University of Toledo men’s basketball program is complete as he enters his seventh season at the helm of the Rockets.

 Upon his arrival in 2010, Kowalczyk began to institute a culture of discipline and accountability for a Toledo program that had endured three straight losing seasons following its 2006-07 Mid-American Conference title.

 That new culture started to produce on-court results in 2011-12 when the Rockets registered the second-best turnaround in the country.
 Featuring a senior-less roster, UT posted a 15-win improvement with its 19-17 win-loss mark following a 4-28 ledger in Kowalczyk’s first year on the Toledo bench.